Agricultural Water Conservation

 To qualify, fields must have been previously leveled, at least 70% irrigated with water from LCRA, and have been irrigated with water from LCRA at least twice in the past 10 years.

-The application deadline is Feb.
+The application deadline for the 2024 funding cycle was Feb.
 29, 2024.
 If you have questions about the program, contact Senior Water Conservation Coordinator Stacy Pandey.

 Leveling land reduces the average required field flood depth and increases the efficiency of water used on individual fields.
 More than 30,000 acres of farmland were leveled through the previous HB 1437 land leveling cost-share program from 2006 to 2013.
 LCRA worked with The University of Texas LBJ School of Public Affairs to complete a savings verification study of the program in 2012.
-Read more about the 2006-2013 land leveling cost-share program in the HB 1437 annual report.
+Read more about the 2006-2013 land leveling cost-share program and the new land leveling recertification program launched in 2023 in the HB 1437 annual report.

 Garwood Agricultural Division gate automation project

 In 2020, the LCRA Board authorized a project to automate 46 main canal gate structures in the Garwood Agricultural Division over three years.
-This $1.1 million project will be partially funded by a $244,744 grant from the Texas Water Development Board.
-In 2022, 18 sites were automated, and the 28 remaining sites will be fully automated in 2023.
+This $950,000 project was partially funded by a grant from the Texas Water Development Board for more than $200,000.
+LCRA completed the project in 2023, fully automating all 46 structures.
 Read more about the Garwood gate automation project in the HB 1437 annual report.

 Gulf Coast Agricultural Division gate rehabilitation and control project